-School nursing practice includes providing evidenced-based school health services, care coordination, quality improvement, leadership, and public health initiatives based on standards of practice.40 SNs also direct, create, implement and evaluate educational training programs for non-medical school staff on health conditions and medical emergencies.^{29,41-43} For example, SNs are qualified to lead and provide training of non-medical school staff on anaphylaxis prevention, preparedness, and management.^{32,44,45} This is critical as absence of trained staff may result in unrecognized, untreated, or improperly treated anaphylaxis.46 While SNs are vital to student health and safety, existing barriers create obstacles to achieving optimal numbers of SNs in every school.
+School nursing practice includes providing evidence-based school health services, care coordination, quality improvement, leadership, and public health initiatives based on standards of practice.
+40 SNs also direct, create, implement, and evaluate educational training programs for nonmedical school staff on health conditions and medical emergencies.
+29,41-43 For example, SNs are qualified to lead and provide training of nonmedical school staff on anaphylaxis prevention, preparedness, and management.
+32,44,45 This is critical because absence of trained staff may result in unrecognized, untreated, or improperly treated anaphylaxis.
+46 Although SNs are vital to student health and safety, existing barriers create obstacles to achieving optimal numbers of SNs in every school.

-Disparities in SN Staffing Models

-Student volume per SN is often tied to school funding per student and state nurse practice acts.^{41,47} SN caseload can range from several hundred students to thousands.^{41, 48} Workload imbalances may jeopardize SN ability to optimally provide health services to students at risk of anaphylaxis and to educate staff on anaphylaxis management.
-This is detrimental since SN provided anaphylaxis education may increase staff confidence and minimize their anxiety while supporting a safer learning environment.49
+Disparities in SN staffing models.
+Student volume per SN is often tied to school funding per student and state nurse practice acts.
+41,47 SN caseload can range from several hundred students to thousands.
+41,48 Workload imbalances may jeopardize SN ability to optimally provide health services to students at risk of anaphylaxis and to educate staff on anaphylaxis management.
+This is detrimental because SN-provided anaphylaxis education may increase staff confidence and minimize their anxiety while supporting a safer learning environment.
+45

-Disadvantages of Inadequate SN Coverage
+Disadvantages of inadequate SN coverage.

-Approximately 25% of U.S. public schools have no SNs; only 52% have a full-time SN; and approximately 32% - 35% employ part-time SNs often covering multiple school buildings.^{47,50, 51} Such disparities can lead to inadequate SN coverage to direct, create, implement and evaluate school anaphylaxis programming thereby compromising safety of students at risk of anaphylaxis.
-Insufficient SN coverage also results in:
+Approximately 25% of US public schools have no SNs; only 52% have a full-time SN; and approximately 32% to 35% employ part-time SNs often covering multiple school buildings.
+47,50,51 Such disparities can lead to inadequate SN coverage to direct, create, implement, and evaluate school anaphylaxis programming, thereby compromising safety of students at risk of anaphylaxis.
+Insufficient SN coverage also results in the following:

-- Increased use of nonmedical staff to administer SE in districts with high building to SN ratios.52 - Negatively influencing effectiveness of implementing undesignated school SE programming.51 - Exacerbating the current lack of school SE.^{21,29}
+- Increased use of nonmedical staff to administer SE in districts with high building to SN ratios.52 - Negatively influencing effectiveness of implementing undesignated school SE programming.5 - Exacerbating the current lack of school SE.
+21,29